aaroncwhite/SPRINT_gan/README.md

 ```
 A jupyter server will be available at http://localhost:9888/lab.

+### Env Variables and GPUs
+There is an example environment variable file called `example.env` in the root of the repository.
+Rename this to `.env` and *do not* commit it to git.
+You can also store secrets here if necessary.
+There currently are two variables:
+* NVIDIA_VISIBLE_DEVICES:  Maps to the GPU number you want visible.
+Set to `all` if you want all of them.
+* RUNTIME: use `nvidia` to have GPU capabilities.
+Use `runc` for machines without it.

+Running with GPU support requires the [nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) is installed and working on the host machine.
+Note that because tensorflow 1.x split gpu and non-gpu capabilities it may not work on non-gpu enabled machines.

 ### Running specific scripts
 There are several scripts included in the repo.
 Use the `drun_app` bash shortcut if running from bash to run specific programs and not run jupyter.